teyim/Upwork-job-scraper/README.md

 - Sends alerts for newly added jobs via a Telegram bot.

-- Configurable scraping interval and keywords.
+- Configurable scraping interval and keywords(to be completed).

 - Dockerized for consistent deployment.